yasskin/pecker-picker/README.md

 * _A [pecker] (http://www.dictionary.com/browse/pecker?s=t) is a person or thing that pecks, as a bird does, taking bit by bit, as with a beak.
 * _A [picker] (http://www.dictionary.com/browse/picker?s=t) is a special tool or machine for picking fruit or vegetables. _
-* _A pecker picker is a Web app that searches for one word in a sentence or paragraph of text and returns a value equal to the number of times the target word appears in the text. _
+* _Woody's Peck-'n-Pick is a Web app that searches for one word in a sentence or paragraph of text and returns a value equal to the number of times the target word appears in the text. _

 ## Setup/Installation Requirements